axibase/atsd-use-cases/integrations/aws/route53-health-checks/README.md

 ## Overview

-[AWS Route 53](https://aws.amazon.com/route53) provides tools to automate DNS configuration in order to reliably connect external user requests to infrastructure running in AWS.
+[AWS Route 53](https://aws.amazon.com/route53) provides tools to automate DNS configuration to reliably connect external user requests to infrastructure running in AWS.
 In addition to domain registration, AWS provides dynamic routing services, including latency-based routing, GeoDNS, Geoproximity, and Weighted Round Robin (WRR).

 A core Route 53 functionality is the ability to configure [health checks](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-health-checks.html) which monitor the health of an application and can route incoming traffic to healthy endpoints.